jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/README.md

 ### Data Cleaning

-* First, I searched for duplicate rows with a WINDOW function and CTE found 5,268 of them, which I deleted.
-Then I moved to standardize the data.
+* First, I searched for duplicate rows with a WINDOW function and CTE, and found 5,268 of them, which I deleted.
+Then I proceeded to standardize the data.

 ![image alt](https://github.com/jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/blob/main/image/image8.png?raw=true)